 Getting 2.25 Cents Back With The Freedom Unlimited and Sapphire Reserve

 We have a full post on how to get 2.25 cents back by stacking the Freedom Unlimited and Sapphire Reserve, but we'll provide a short version here.
 If you spend $1,000 on your Freedom Unlimited, you'll get 1,500 in Chase Ultimate Rewards points.
 If you have a Chase Sapphire Reserve, you can transfer the points to that card.
-When Sapphire Reserve cardholders use their points for travel (like booking Disney hotels with Chase Ultimate Rewards points), they get 1.5 cents per point.
+When Sapphire Reserve cardholders use their points for travel, they get 1.5 cents per point.
 So the 1,500 points are worth $22.50, or 2.25% of the $1,000 you spent.

 Is The Freedom Unlimited Better Than 2% Cash Back?